TimopheyKor/SpanishTravelersV3/README.md

   **Other**
   - Python (script to read data from xl spreadsheets to create json file)

-JSON File in use for mapping as of latest version: testPoints.json
+JSON File in use for mapping as of latest version: Map_Points_Data.json Most images are hosted on MAM's servers.

-As of the latest version, many images are still local and not included in the Git files.
-Most local images will eventually be replaced with hosted images.

 ## Planned Updates
-  - Update fonts once licensing is figured out
   - Remove local Leaflet files
   - Code cleanup and refactoring